 Azcapotzalco (Mexico City)

-Azcapotzalco is in the northwestern part of Mexico City.
+Azcapotzalco is a historic borough (municipality) located in the northern part of Mexico City.

 In 2011, the historic center was designated as a “Barrio Mágico”.

 The most important community remains the former town of Azcapotzalco, also called the historic center, marked by Plaza Hidalgo.
 This square consists of fenced stone paths surrounding gardens.
 Its two main focal points are a statue of Miguel Hidalgo y Costilla facing Avenida Azcapotzalco and a six-sided kiosk in the center.